 The minerals found in Kefir, including calcium, phosphorus, magnesium, potassium, sodium, copper, zinc, and many others, play an important key role in the regeneration of cells, help with hair growth, and prevent hair loss by making hair follicles more robust and healthier.

 The vitamins A, B, C, D, and E, found in Kefir are also recommended for fighting hair loss and baldness.
-The presence of vitamin E and potassium in Kefir is especially valuable for the body’s ability to maintain a healthy moisture balance of the scalp.
+The presence of vitamin E and potassium in Kefir is particularly important for the body’s ability to maintain a healthy moisture balance of the scalp.

 Another important asset of Kefir is the essential amino acids it contains.
 To name a few, Kefir contains methionine, cysteine, tryptophan, phenylalanine, tyrosine, leucine, threonine, lysine, and many others.
 Most of these amino acids help in the prevention of hair loss, stimulation of hair growth, and the prevention of scalp and follicles dehydration.